 Despite what Facebook experts tell you.

 There is a lot of snobbery around this subject.
 “Don’t touch the boost button!
-You should create ads only in power editor!”
+You should create ads only in ads manager!”

 Well yeah, and no.

 Those guys telling you not to boost posts are the people spending a few hundred or thousands of dollars on Facebook ads.
 Where tiny percentages matter.
 And they are right to be careful.
 They are playing with some big bucks on behalf of clients.